For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 Regardless of what your hobby is, there’s a way for you to build a brand around it that will be meaningful in so many ways.

-In this post, we’re going to look at 10 reasons why I think everyone should build a hobby business around the thing they’re most passionate about.
+In this post, we will look at ten reasons why I think everyone should build a hobby business around the thing they’re most passionate about.

 1) Become Better at Your Craft

-I learned the ins and outs of how to do HDR photography the right way, which has become incredibly beneficial with both Location Rebel and Breaking Eighty.
+Learning the ins and outs of how to do HDR photography the right way has become incredibly beneficial for all of my other hobby projects, especially Breaking Eighty.

 Part of what helped me gain recognition with my golf work is because of photos like this: